autisticvegan/practice/my-website/docs/Amazon stories/important ones/Dive Deep.md

 - working groups, organizing and networking
 - designated PoCs
 - make it count for perf review / promo packets
+- look at what others are doing
+- Save thousands for a more efficient interview process
+- contracts?

 ### Result:
 - positive feedback